 You do not have to worry about losing your place thanks to the mission log setup.
 For several years, I didn’t even bother with reading the log when I’d load my game, these days I have grown to appreciate the work put into it even though I know the game well enough to not need the option.
 Regardless of how many times I’ve played, I still don’t know all of Mei Ling’s quotes.

 It is amazing how much information they made available to the player through codec calls.
-When you start the game, there are 3 people acting as your support/intelligence.
+When you start the game, there are three people acting as your support/intelligence.
 As you progress through the game, you get in contact with several others who all have various information you’ll need.
-The impressive thing about it is how context sensitive all of it is.
-If you pick up a gun and then call the weapons specialist (Nastasha) she will tell you everything about your newly acquired weapon, when you are captured and call Campbell he gives you information that (possibly) leads to your escape.
-There are even times when Mei Ling warns against saving at a particular time, due to her having a ‘bad feeling’ about it.
+The impressive thing about it is how context-sensitive all of it is.
+If you pick up a gun and then call the weapons specialist (Nastasha), she will tell you everything about your newly acquired weapon.
+When you are captured and call Campbell he gives you information that (possibly) leads to your escape.
+There are even times when Mei Ling warns against saving at a particular time, due to her having a "bad feeling" about it.

 Zia Uddin from UK on October 19, 2018: